1

 孟軻,騶人也。 受業子思之門人。 道既通,游事齊宣王,宣王不能用。 適梁,梁惠王不果所言,則見以為迂遠而闊於事情。 當是之時,秦用商君,富國彊兵; 楚、魏用吳起,戰勝弱敵; 齊威王、宣王用孫子、田忌之徒,而諸侯東面朝齊。 天下方務於合從連衡,以攻伐為賢,而孟軻乃述唐、虞、三代之德,是以所如者不合。 退而與萬章之徒序詩書,述仲尼之意,作孟子七篇。 其後有騶子之屬。

 Meng Ke was a man of Zou.
 He received instruction from a disciple of Zi Si.
 Once his Way was established, he traveled to serve King Xuan of Qi, but King Xuan could not employ him.
 He went to Liang, but King Hui of Liang did not adopt his words, viewing him instead as circuitous and far removed from practical affairs.
-When this time, Qin use Shang Jun, enrich state strengthen soldiers; Chu and Wei employed Wu Qi and won victories against weak enemies; Kings Wei and Xuan of Qi employed Sun Zi and the likes of Tian Ji, and the feudal lords faced east to court Qi.
+At that time Qin employed Lord Shang, and the state grew rich while its army grew strong; Chu and Wei employed Wu Qi and won victories against weak enemies; Kings Wei and Xuan of Qi employed Sun Bin, Tian Ji, and men like them, until the feudal lords turned eastward to pay court to Qi.
 The world was just striving for vertical alliances and horizontal connections, considering conquest and invasion worthy pursuits, while Meng Ke expounded the virtues of Tang, Yu, and the Three Dynasties.
 This is why wherever he went, he did not find agreement.
-Retiring, he arranged the Poetry and Documents with the likes of Wan Zhang, expounded the intentions of Zhong Ni, and composed the seven chapters of the Mengzi.
+He withdrew and, together with Wan Zhang and others, arranged the Odes and Documents, explained the meaning of Confucius, and composed the seven chapters of Mengzi.
 Afterward there were the likes of Master Zou.

 3